123AGustien/spd-captain-ai-lena-autonomous-agent-core/README.md

 The exact risk classification and thresholds are determined by the authoritative backend implementation.

----

 4. DECIDE

-Captain AI Lena applies deterministic decision rules based on:
+Captain AI Lena applies deterministic decision rules based on the verified system state and resilience assessment.

-- Verified system state
-- Systemic stress
-- Golden Rule assessment
-- Risk classification
-- Active system conditions

----

 5. ACT

 The system generates a deterministic action sequence.

----

 6. UPDATE